Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 Fortunately, there is a [very nice package named faulthandler](https://pypi.python.org/pypi/faulthandler/2.4) which is very helpful in these situations.
 It can display a traceback on unix signals, on a user signal or on python fault.
 It's included in the standard library since python 3.3 and is installable via pip for other Python versions.

-In our case, we will use [`dump_traceback_later`](http://faulthandler.readthedocs.io/#dumping-the-tracebacks-after-a-timeout) to have an idea where the tread is blockin.
+In our case, we will use [`dump_traceback_later`](http://faulthandler.readthedocs.io/#dumping-the-tracebacks-after-a-timeout) to have an idea where the tread is blocking.

 The new script with faulthandler is not much more different (don't forget to `pip install faulthandler`):